-- " quantitative surveys of both men and women were both included in this study, whereas the 2010 study only included women. - · Care should be taken when making direct country comparisons in multi-country surveys.
+- " availability of new data, especially unique subscriber data estimates that are based on total population from GSMA Intelligence;24 and - " quantitative surveys of both men and women were both included in this study, whereas the 2010 study only included women. - · Care should be taken when making direct country comparisons in multi-country surveys.
 For example, the cultural understanding and interpretation of questions may differ from one country to another. - Due to limited resources, certain trade-offs were necessary.
 Overall sample sizes were limited for all countries, which means the findings for larger countries may be more representative of the particular areas sampled than the country as a whole.